Eastern terminus of the Trans-Siberian Railway and a major Pacific port

 The schedule is disrupted every February / March when the ferry spends extended time in Japanese docks for annual maintenance.

-We can help arrange these e-tickets for you, please contact us for exact dates and fares.
-Please note we do not arrange extra booking services such as this unless you also book a Trans-Siberian train trip with us.
+We recommend contacting the DBS Cruise Ferry company directly for latest information and booking, though we can help arrange these e-tickets for you.
+Please contact us for exact dates and fares.
+We do not arrange extra booking services such as this unless you also book a Trans-Siberian train trip with us.

 About the Ferry